Whistleblowing Policy

 7. Any other information that may substantiate the feedback/complaint

-8. Investigations and Disciplinary Actions
+(v) Investigations and Disciplinary Actions

 To ensure that employees who whistleblow are not victimised, black-listed or discriminated by his/her supervisors or fellow colleagues, SBST will not reveal the employees’ identities or information leading to their identities being known.
-SBST views such victimisation, black-listing or discrimination seriously and will not hesitate to take disciplinary actions against those who are involved in such practices.
+SBST views such victimisation, black-listing or discrimination seriously and will not hesitate to take disciplinary action against those who are involved in such practices.

 All employees are responsible to ensure the highest standards of ethics, honesty, openness and accountability in line with SBST’s commitment to enhance good governance, transparency and safeguard the integrity of SBST.
 Training is provided regularly to remind staff to adhere to this Policy.